ranon-rat/frensmatria/README.md

 - **Database Integration**: Stores gematria results for future access.
 - **Node Information Sharing**: Allows for the exchange of events and data across nodes.

-_"The numbers speak through the machine, and the machine speaks through us."_

 [normie.webm](https://github.com/user-attachments/assets/b3b53278-b24c-48ba-8cdb-d1e5f1a99379)